“Food Service Safety Comprehensive Sample Exam I"

 Chapter 11-18

-73. Process of removing food and other types of soil from a surface, such as a countertop or plate.
+73. Process of removing food and other types of soil from a surface,

 A. Cleaning